Philodendron ilsemanii Variegata Care Indoors, Propagation and Growing Problems

 Position the set up in a well-lit place and change the water every 5-7 days until roots have developed.

-Transfer the new plants into individual pots in moist, free-draining soil when the roots are about 4 in. long.
+Transfer the new plants into individual pots in moist, free-draining soil when the roots are about 4 inches long.

 Maintain the soil moist until new growth has emerged on the cuttings.